hangnguyen81/countries-search/README.md

 * [WeatherStack](https://weatherstack.com) .
 This API needs key to fetch data.
 Therefore, you need to register as a member to get API key.
 To use their service, please read in their [document](https://weatherstack.com/documentation)

 Due to GitHub environment page, my app in GitHub page still run smoothly with data of countries but the data from webstack cannot loaded.
 However, with correct api_key of weatherstack, it is functional perfectly in localhost environment

+You can search as you type
+- If one country matches the query, the information of that country will show
+- If many countries match the query, 10 countries will be lised with a button 'Show detail', you can click the button to see detail info of the country